fierceventures/sandbox/integrant-learning/README.md

 # integrant-learning

-Learning how to use [Integrant](https://github.com/weavejester/integrant) with some very simple example.
+Learning how to use [Integrant](https://github.com/weavejester/integrant) with some very simple examples.
 Will be looking into how to use different config files - `dev.edn` vs `prod.edn` - for different environments to simulate dependency injection.

+Template based off default leinigen app template (`lein new app <name>`).

 ## Usage